browserslist/browserslist/README.md

 2. `BROWSERSLIST` environment variable.
 3. `browserslist` config file in current or parent directories.
 4. `browserslist` key in `package.json` file in current or parent directories.
-5. If the above methods did not produce a valid result, Browserslist will use defaults:
-   `> 1%, last 2 versions, Firefox ESR`.
+5. If the above methods did not produce a valid result Browserslist will use defaults: `> 1%, last 2 versions, Firefox ESR`.

 Multiple criteria are combined as a boolean `OR`.
 A browser version must match at least one of the criteria to be selected.